 The Positive Parenting Initiative focuses on preventing child abuse through education and awareness.
 Our efforts include:

-Every hour of every day, there is allegation of child abuse in Tennessee.
+Every hour of every day, there is an allegation of child abuse in Tennessee.
 Unfortunately, child abuse is a problem in every county and community across Tennessee.
 In 2013, Tennessee had 102,748 total referrals for child abuse and neglect.